Athos-0day/Athos-0day/README.md

  ## Current works:

-  .
-Reading Think like a programmer to learn C++
+-> Learning C++ with the book Think like a programmer

+-> Working cybersecurity on TryHackMe Top6%

+-> Working on a video game to raise awareness about cybersecurity

  ## Languages: